Study of the United States Institute for Student Leaders 2016 Program Pakistan

-The Public Affairs Section will contact the applicants selected for interviews based on the criteria above, as demonstrated in the application.
-Interviews will take place in late December 2014 at a location specified to the shortlisted candidates at a later date.
+The U.S. Embassy will contact the applicants selected for interviews based on the criteria above, as demonstrated in the application.
+Interviews will take place in late December 2015 at a location specified to the shortlisted candidates at a later date.
 Only shortlisted candidates will be contacted.

-The list of finalists and alternates will be announced by End February 2015.
+The list of finalists and alternates will be announced by the end of February, 2016.

 And after that…?